Firedrake/skutil/readme.txt

   turn: intermediate   <- change this to "tactical", "engagement", or
                           a number of seconds

+Why would you use OpenStreetMap or a plain field rather than charts?
+Because you haven't downloaded that chart, because the engagement takes place in an area the charts don't cover, because the scenario is more modern than the 1980s-1990s era of the free TPCs, or because the chart borders are inconveniently placed for the scenario you're running.

 The random words are used so that charts can be uploaded to a web server without their names being obvious and predictable - so the URL can be sent to the player who needs to see it, without needing access controls to prevent other players from stumbling over it accidentally.

+You can get a unixtime with the date command:

+$ TZ=Asia/Dubai date -d "29 feb 1996 10am" +%s
+825573600

+The "engagement" turn length is taken as 15 seconds, representing a single movement phase.

 ## Units hash